-39. The cables will be comprised of three aluminium power cores each with a cross-sectional area of approximately 300 mm.
+41. The cables will be comprised of three aluminium power cores each with a cross-sectional area of approximately 300 mm2.
 The aluminium power cores are of flexible design and suitable for installation and use in a sub-sea environment.
-The cores will be insulated with cross-linked polyethylene (XLPE).
+The cores will be insulated with either stainless steel or cross-linked polyethylene (XLPE).
 For waterproofing each core will be surrounded with a semi conducting water blocking tape suitable for subsea use.